Vossloh

-Customers are generally public and private railway companies, network operators as well as regional and municipal transport companies.

-Since the restructuring, Vossloh has been focusing on target markets China, the USA, Russia and Western Europe.
-Important European production sites of Vosslohs are located in Germany, France, Luxembourg, Poland and Scandinavia.
+Its customers are generally public and private railway companies and network operators, as well as regional and municipal transport companies.
+Since its restructuring in the mid-2010s, Vossloh has focused on target markets: China, the US, Russia and Western Europe.
+Important Vossloh production sites are in Germany, France, Luxembourg, Poland and Scandinavia.
 In addition, the group has subsidiaries in Asia, North and South America, Australia and Russia.